 Student Financial Services begins to process graduate student financial aid awards in late May for the upcoming academic year.
 Students will receive a TUmail notification of a processed financial aid award letter notifying them to review the award in the Self-Service Banner (SSB) section of the TUportal.
 It is important to notify the SFS office of all enrollment revisions.

 The annual Federal Direct Unsubsidized Loan amount for graduate students is $20,500 (divided evenly between fall and spring semesters).
 Student Financial Services will approve the maximum annual amount of Federal Unsubsidized Direct Loan funding and all students have the ability to accept, adjust or decline your financial aid award offer online in Self-Service Banner (SSB) section of the TUportal.

-New Federal Unsubsidized loan borrowers must complete an Entrance Interview and Master Promissory Note (MPN) by going online to the Department of Education website, www.studentloans.gov.
-Once at the site, click the Entrance Interview link, and then Master Promissory link in the tool bar on the left side of the page.
+New Federal Unsubsidized loan borrowers must complete an Entrance Interview and Master Promissory Note (MPN) by going online to the Department of Education website, https://studentaid.gov/.
+Once at the site, click the Complete Aid Process section.
+Under Complete Aid Process, students can find the Entrance Counseling link, and the Master Promissory link.

 Graduate students interested in obtaining a federal work-study grant must be enrolled at least half time during each semester (minimum 4.5 credit hours) and have demonstrated financial need as determined by the annual FAFSA.